Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

 \subsection{Permutation distribution}

+Since in practice, most people use the estimated PDC \eqref{eq:PDC}, it is important to study the behavior of the test statistic $C$ under various permutation schemes.
+The classical approach is to randomly reshuffle the class labels $\{-1,1\}$ for all observations.
+This generates {permuted data} $X_{j,per},\ j=1,\ldots,m$ and $Y_{k,per},\ k=1,\ldots,n$.
+We call this approach {\em all permutations}.
+Let $C_i,\ i=1,\cdots, N$ be independent realizations of the test statistic \eqref{eq:Cdef} computed using permuted data.
+Again, in the case of the MD direction $ C_i=\|\bar X_{per} - \bar Y_{per}\|,\quad i=1, \cdots, N. $

-Let $C_i=||\bar X_{per}- \bar Y_{per}||, i=1,\cdots, N$ (for a number of random permutations $N$) be the realizations of the permutation distribution of the test statistics, i.e. the black stars in Figure~\ref{dia}.
-For each permutation $i=1, \cdots, N,$ there is a random number $R_i$ of observations in each class that switch labels.
-Note that $R_i$ is a Hypergeometric random variable whose probability mass function is:
+When labels are randomly reshuffled, there is a random number $R_i$ of observations in each class that switch labels.
+Note that when all permutations are used, $R_i$ is a Hypergeometric random variable whose probability mass function is: